Last Updated on March 5, 2024

 The lounge access is one of the best things about the Aventura Visa Infinite Card.
 Unlike most of this card's direct competitors who only provide the annual membership, CIBC goes beyond to also include the four lounge passes annually.
 Those passes are worth US$128 alone.

-The partner benefits with JOURNIE Rewards and More Rewards are a nice added bonus if you utilize those other reward programs.
+The partner benefits with JOURNIE Rewards is a nice added bonus if you utilize those other reward programs.

 The amount you have to spend to be rewarded.
 While it may not be as much as RBC's Avion program there are still other cards out there that earn points faster (such as 5 or 6 points per dollar) which makes for less spend required to get the same level of travel or cash back rewards.